-You can take a day trip from La Fortuna or Guanacaste to the Tenorio Volcano National Park to see Rio Celeste.
-If you are in La Fortuna, check out our 10% discount on the Rio Celeste hike here!
+You can take a day trip from La Fortuna or Guanacaste to Rio Celeste.
+If you are in La Fortuna, check out our 7% discount on the Rio Celeste hike here!

 Arenal Hanging Bridges

 Though you can find hanging bridges in many places in Costa Rica, the Arenal Hanging Bridges in Mistico Hanging Bridges Park is one of the most popular.
 It’s an easy 3.2 kilometers (2 mile) walk with 10 regular bridges and 6 hanging ones, offering visitors spectacular views of the volcano and rain forest forest.
 It is on mostly flat terrain.

 Barra Honda National Park